benbraou/flex-layout-wiki/fxFlex-API.md

   *  fxFlex="auto"

-Flex-basis aliases are accepted shorthand terms used to easily specify Flexbox stylings.
-Here are the industry mappings:
+Flex-basis **aliases** are accepted shorthand terms used to quickly specify Flexbox stylings.
+Here are the industry mappings of the alias to its resulting CSS styling:

 | alias | Equivalent CSS |